RonanMc99/coachs-plan/README.md

 ### Design

 The primary goal of this project was about testing the viability of delivering fitness content using Django, and so the visual design is basic, but functional for this purpose.

-Visually, this is a simple e-commerce design, using Bootstrap classes and some simple CSS to style the various elements.
-Django Crispy forms has been added to improve the look and usability of the forms.
+The project uses a simple e-commerce design, using Bootstrap classes and some simple CSS to style the various elements.
+Django Crispy forms has been added to improve both the look, and the usability of the forms.

 The visual design has a simple 'no-frills' look and feel, as the main focus for this project was the e-commerce functionality.
 The site is very simple, clean and responsive and is suitable for display on all devices.
 Future development will include a front-end redesign.